mahof018/stereo-visual-odometry/README.md

 camera configurations.
      - The images in the bag belong to the HD configurations.
 >[!NOTE]
->Be aware of the camera coordinate system in the rosbag and in matlab
+>Be aware of the camera coordinate system in the rosbag and in matlab.
 ><img src="images/camera_rpy.png" width="500">

 ## Scripts
 **ICP**
-- Use `ICP_dense.m` to calculate transformation matrices between the frames with sparse stereo
+- Use `ICP_dense.m` to calculate transformation matrices between the frames with sparse stereo.
-- Use `ICP_sparse.m` to calculate transformation matrices between the frames with dense stereo
+- Use `ICP_sparse.m` to calculate transformation matrices between the frames with dense stereo.

 **Plot results**
 - Use `plot_results_icp.m` to plot the computed trajectory from `ICP_dense.mat` or `ICP_sparse.mat` together with the ground truth trajectory.

 ### helper Functions
 **load and convert camera parameters:**
-- `load_camera_config.m`: Loads the ZED camera config file (here SN10028708.conf)
+- `load_camera_config.m`: Loads the ZED camera config file (here SN10028708.conf).
 - `calc_intrinsic_camera_matrix.m`: Calcualtes intrinsic camera matrix from camera configuration.
-- `calc_transformation_K12.m`: Calculates transformation matrix (translation in m, rotation in Rodrigues notation)
+- `calc_transformation_K12.m`: Calculates transformation matrix (translation in m, rotation in Rodrigues notation).
 - `createStereoParams.m`: Converts intrinsics and stereo pose to matlab stereoParams.
-- `calc_triangulation_parameters`: Calculates the parameters for triangulation based on the reprojection matrix which is returned by [rectifyStereoImages](https://de.mathworks.com/help/vision/ref/rectifystereoimages.html)
+- `calc_triangulation_parameters`: Calculates the parameters for triangulation based on the reprojection matrix which is returned by [rectifyStereoImages](https://de.mathworks.com/help/vision/ref/rectifystereoimages.html).

 **filter features:**
 - `remove_points_near_the_border.m`: Removes points near the edge where distortion could not be handled as well as in the center.
-- `remove_unvalid_features.m`: Removes not inlier indices of unlimited number of [feature points](https://de.mathworks.com/help/vision/feature-detection-and-extraction.html)
+- `remove_unvalid_features.m`: Removes not inlier indices of unlimited number of [feature points](https://de.mathworks.com/help/vision/feature-detection-and-extraction.html).

 **plot features** (not used in the Scripts, but helpfull):
 - `plot_features.m`: Plots the features as red squares of size win_size in the current figure.